Booby: Systematics and evolution

 The fossil record of boobies is not as well documented as that of gannets, either because booby speciation was lower from the late Miocene to the Pliocene (when gannet diversity was at its highest), or because the booby fossil species record is as yet incomplete due to most localities being equatorial or in the Southern Hemisphere.

+The following cladogram is based on a study by S.A.
+Patterson and collaborators that was published in 2011.

 Behaviour

 Boobies hunt fish by diving from a height into the sea and pursuing their prey underwater.
 Facial air sacs under their skin cushion the impact with the water.
 Boobies are colonial breeders on islands and coasts.
 They normally lay one or more chalky-blue eggs on the ground or sometimes in a tree nest.
 Selective pressures, likely through competition for resource, have shaped the ecomorphology and foraging behaviours of the six species of boobies in the Pacific.